stakewise/multiproof/README.md

 tree = StandardMerkleTree.of([['alice', '100'], ['bob', '200']], ['address', 'uint'], sort_leaves=True)
 ```

-Creates a standard merkle tree out of an array of the elements in the tree, along with their types for ABI encoding.
+Creates a standard Merkle tree out of an array of the elements in the tree, along with their types for ABI encoding.
 For documentation on the syntax of the types, including how to encode structs, refer to the documentation for Ethers.js's [`AbiCoder`](https://docs.ethers.org/v5/api/utils/abi/coder/#AbiCoder-encode).

 #### `StandardMerkleTree.load`